dannyvankooten/gozer/README.md

 ## Content files

-Each file in your `content/` directory should end in `.md` and have TOML front matter specifying the page title:
+Each file in your `content/` directory should end in `.md` or `.dj` and have TOML front matter specifying the page title:

 ```md
 +++